Nick0oo/Nick0oo/README.md

 <pre>
 💻 Web Developer passionate about new technologies!
 📚 Systems Engineering Student with a Bachelor's degree in Computer Science and a Master's degree in Artificial Intelligence and Deep Learning.
-📝 Expert in creating frontend user interfaces for web and mobile applications using both code (JavaScript, HTML, CSS) and no-code platforms.
+📝 frontend user interfaces for web applications using both code (JavaScript, HTML, CSS) and no-code platforms.
 🔭 Focused on understanding client needs and creating solutions that simplify their lives.
 🌱 Passionate about full-stack web development and data science.
 🌟 Main languages: JavaScript, Node.js.